Atmos Pro Logo

 The workflow filename is a best-effort heuristic.
 The canonical command comes from the Atmos CLI callback after the workflow runs.
 If the CLI reports a different command than what the filename suggests, the CLI value takes precedence.

-You may have noticed how simple these workflows are — that's by design.
-Atmos Native CI handles all the undifferentiated heavy lifting so your workflows can focus on running Atmos commands.
+You may have noticed how small these workflows are — that's by design.
+They are dedicated Atmos Pro entry points, and Atmos Native CI handles the supporting CI behavior around the commands.
 Out of the box, Native CI takes care of:

 • Toolchain installation — Atmos, Terraform/OpenTofu, and dependencies